 I made this pillow in the mini (hdc) half double C2C technique for an approximate finished size of 17” x 28” which is the size of a standard pillow.
 Perfect for snuggles on the couch!
 If you made this with the standard c2c (double crochet) crochet technique your pillow would be larger.
 You can learn more about the mini hdc c2c technique at the following:

 I used a combination of textures for this pillow using two different yarns.
 I used Bernat Pipsqueak yarn* for the white portions and Red Heart With Love for the rest of the pillow.
 Bernat Pipsqueak is a fuzzy, textured yarn which makes the pillow so soft and snuggly – I can’t stop touching it!
 Red Heart With Love is the perfect pairing as it is soft with beautiful and vibrant colors.
-Head on over to Yarnspirations to check out this economical worsted weight yarn.
+Note: Red Heart With Love seems to now be discontinued but you could use your favorite medium worsted weight acrylic yarn as a substitute – Red Heart Super Saver, I Love This Yarn!, Vanna’s Choice, Big Twist Value, Bernat

 This post contains affiliate links.
 You can click on any yarn or material highlighted to purchase.
 I will receive a small commission if you purchase but it won’t cost you any extra!